angeris/guille.site/content/path-optimization-2.md

 $$
 for some $k = \mu\gamma - 1>0$.
 Solving this yields $v\_{t} = (-1)^tk^t v\_{0}$.
 This is weird, because it means that our velocity will change directions every iteration even though there's no potential!
 This is definitely not expected (nor desirable) behaviour.

 [^approaches]: In some sense.
 Say: in the square error, or something of the like.
+This can be made entirely rigorous, but I choose not to do it here since it's not terribly essential.